 Currently 93% of the overall student body receives scholarships and specifically, 87% of the 2017 entering class received scholarships.

 TU Law does not award scholarships that may be reduced or eliminated based on law school academic performance other than failure to maintain good academic standing (2.0).
 Therefore, TU Law does not complete a “conditional scholarship retention chart.”
-For additional information about scholarships see Scholarships.
+For additional information about scholarships see Financial Aid.

 Faculty Resources 2016-2017